vgurianov/uml-sp/docs/case_studies/function/function.md

 # Numerical and object models

 ## Introduction
 At now wide use numerical methods.
 In UML2 SP models, numerical calculation nearly use not.
 Model describe as an ontology but do not as differential equation.
 It is an important quality of our approach.
+An ontology is alternative way of modeling.
 In this section we shall discuss it topic.

 ## Measurements
 Let us explain where the numerical values in object models come from.
 Consider the following example.<br/>